 - Tell your kids when they share hats with friends a puppy dies.
 If your child doesn’t love puppies, he’s a robot so you don’t have to worry about lice.

 - Remind them to keep their hats inside their backpacks and their coats under their backpacks.

 - Do ‘quick nit checks’ on your kid’s heads in hot spots (behind the ears and at the base of the skull) when they aren’t infested but may have been exposed.

 - Try blow drying your child’s hair a couple of times a week after a shower or bath instead of letting their hair air dry during prime lice season.
 Which is now in most parts of the country.

 I know I haven’t discussed what you should do if your child actually does get infested.
 That’s because there are about 2000 sites out there telling you what to do.
-Here’s one that lays it out as a simple 4 step process.
-Which is kind of a lie because they forgot all the steps where you cry and drink a lot and wish life would just stop and let you out of this torture.
-Or you could just call these nice people or The Lice Beaters (I’m picturing a dominatrix beating the lice on your child’s head…and I sort of thing I want that job) and they’ll do all that for you, but probably without the hysterics.
+You could also just call these nice people or The Lice Beaters (I’m picturing a dominatrix beating the lice on your child’s head…and I sort of thing I want that job) and they’ll do all that for you, but probably without the hysterics.
 They’re professional.